azdavis/rjsonnet/README.md

 An implementation of [Jsonnet][] in [Rust][], which aims to conform to the [spec][], and is built with the IDE use-case in mind.

+The primary intended way to use this is via the [language server][lsp] and its official VS Code extension

+However, you can also use the language server with any supported editor, you'll just have to write your own glue code between this server and your editor.

-The primary intended way to use this is via the [language server][lsp], but there is also a CLI that can translate Jsonnet files into JSON.
+There is also a CLI that can translate Jsonnet files into JSON.

 ## Warning

 This project is pre-MVP.
 Most IDE features are not implemented.
 Some **language** features haven't even been implemented.
+There are a lot of TODOs and probably a good amount of latent bugs.

 ## Try it